 The truth: Network restrictions and limitations may apply

-While some health insurance plans claim that you don’t need a referral to see a specialist, there may still be network restrictions or limitations on the types of specialists you can visit without a referral.
+While some health insurance plans claim that you don’t need a referral to see a specialist, there may still be network restrictions or limitations on the types of specialists you can visit without a referral, which may not be included in an insurance company advertisement.

 It’s important to review your plan’s details to understand any conditions or requirements associated with specialist visits.